I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hidpi/ns-hidpi-_hidp_link_collection_node.md

 Specifies the <a href="https://msdn.microsoft.com/84fed314-3554-4291-b51c-734d874a4bab">usage page</a> of the collection.

+`Parent`

+Specifies the index of the collection's parent collection.
+If the collection has no parent, <b>Parent</b> is zero.

+`NumberOfChildren`

+Specifies the number of child collections that the collection contains.

 `NextSibling`

 Specifies the index of the collection's immediate sibling.
 If the collection has no sibling, <b>NextSibling</b> is zero.

-`NumberOfChildren`

-Specifies the number of child collections that the collection contains.

-`Parent`
+`FirstChild`

-Specifies the index of the collection's parent collection.
-If the collection has no parent, <b>Parent</b> is zero.
+Specifies the index of the collection's first child collection.
+If the collection has no children, <b>FirstChild</b> is zero.

+`CollectionType`

+Specifies the type of collection item.

+`IsAlias`

+Specifies, if <b>TRUE</b>, that this collection is an <a href="https://msdn.microsoft.com/3f934661-c33c-4c08-82ac-ee2e0f519c8e">aliased collection</a>.
+Otherwise, if <b>FALSE</b>, the collection is not aliased.

 `Reserved`